-A lighthearted, humourous children’s picture book about a serious topic – conflict and war.
+A playful, humourous children’s picture book about a serious topic – conflict and war.

 The little king is always grumpy.
 He feels insignificant, and wishes he was an important ruler, with a large kingdom.
 His advisers have the solution: start a war against the little king’s cousin!
 Armies are assembled, speeches made, then the fighting starts.
 But when the soldiers discover that the two kings are nowhere near the battlefield, things don’t work out quite as planned…